skwasimakram13/Demoody-Chrome-Tab-Close-Warning-Extension/README.md

 # Demoody Chrome Tab Close Warning Extension

-This Chrome extension opens a pinned tab on startup that warns you before closing Chrome - similar to WhatsApp Web's behavior.
-It ensures you don't accidentally quit Chrome while working.
+This Chrome extension opens a pinned tab on startup that warns you before closing Chrome.
+It ensures you don't accidentally quit Chrome while working, it will prevent accidental close of chrome.

 ## 🔧 Features
 - Automatically opens a pinned tab on Chrome startup.